Table of contents

 Change your Alexa wake word

 Should you find yourself accidentally waking Alexa by accident, you may need to change its wake word to avoid further issues.
-After all, there are plenty of interesting words you can use in its wake, which doesn't sound like a real person's name.
+After all, there are plenty of interesting words you can use in its wake, which don't sound like a real person's name.

 Here's how to change your Alexa wake word: